The Benefits of Multi-Age Grouping

 In multi-age classrooms teachers have a longer period of time to get to know a student and their family, and vice versa.
 When teachers really get to know a student, they are able to tailor instruction in regards to both content and delivery.
 They know how to hook a specific child onto a topic or into a lesson.
 They know what kind of environment a child needs to feel successful.

 Parents have an opportunity to get to know teachers better this way, too.
-If your child has the same teacher for two or three years, the lines of communication are strengthened.
+If your child has the same teacher for several years, the lines of communication are strengthened.
 Parents get to know the teacher’s style and expectations.
 The home to school connection becomes more seamless, and the biggest beneficiary is the child.

 Mentors and Leaders